allan-tulane/sp22-assignment-05-jmanzer7/answers.md

 y = x - 2^k
 greedy(y)

+- **1b.**

+For a number $43, the number of iterations would be log_2^43

+The work and span for the algorithm would be O(log_2^n)

 - **2a.**

 Given a random number like 29, we would know how to calculate the optimal number of tokens using geometrica, show how geometrica would solve it.
-Because we don't know the denominations, we have no base value to comapre it to (ex.
-2^k)
+Because we don't know the denominations, we have no base value to compare it to (ex.
+2^k).
+For example, using a random number 5, there could be the currency of denomination 5, and there would be 1 coin used, whereas the algorithm from part 1 would return 2 tokens.
+This is not optimal.

 - **2b.**

+Using the bottom-up approach, work and span are O(N*k),

+- **3a.**

+The optimal substructure for this problem is found in the first else statement of the MED function, if (S[0] == T[0]) then it would be (MED(S[1:], T[1:])).
+Otherwise, it would be (1 + min(MED(S, T[1:]), MED(S[1:], T)))